blackbean001/Auto-Image-Restoration/README.md

 An automatic image restoration tool based on AgenticIR (https://github.com/Kaiwen-Zhu/AgenticIR) and CLIP4CIR (https://github.com/ABaldrati/CLIP4Cir/tree/master).

 We use CLIP4CIR to extract embeddings and degradation sequences of low-quality images, then store them to PostgreSQL for retrieval when new low-quality images come.
-Therefore, the processing time abd cist will be shortened considerably.
+Therefore, the processing time and cost will be shortened considerably.

 Pipeline:
 1. Dockerfile can generate environment for the models called in AgenticIR and CLIP4CIR.
 You can use "conda env list" to check them.